 The Group reviews the carrying amounts of mineral rights annually or when there are indicators of impairment and recognises an impairment charge based upon current exploration results, plans for further activity and, where projects are sufficiently progressed, an assessment of the probability of profitable exploitation or sale of the rights.
-An indication of impairment on a specific licence/permit may include but is not limited to: the expiration of the Group's right to explore; substantive expenditure is neither budgeted nor planned; or the Group has decided to discontinue exploration activity.
+An indication of impairment on a specific licence/permit may include but is not limited to: the expiration of the Group's right to explore, and is not expected to be renewed; substantive expenditure is neither budgeted nor planned; or the Group has decided to discontinue exploration activity.